ScienceVikings/sciencevikings.github.io/_posts/2021-01-26-leet-code-problem-1.markdown

 ## LeetCode Problem 1 - Two Sum

 Today we're going to be sharpening the axe a bit and doing the first [LeetCode](https://leetcode.com/problems/two-sum/) problem.
+You can find my code for all my LeetCode submissions at [GitHub](https://github.com/jbasinger/LeetCode).

 [LeetCode](https://leetcode.com/) is a site that provides programming problems for practice.
 A lot of developers use it to hone their skills or to practice for upcoming interviews.
 The questions available are used by large tech companies as interview questions, so it's a good place to start and the difficulty of the questions being Easy, Medium or Hard.